 - Audition tips for “Dancing with the Stars” + other dance shows

-“Dancing with the Stars” is based on the 2004 British competition series “Strictly Come Dancing,” created by Richard Hopkins, Fenia Vardanis, and Karen Smith.
-The U.S. version debuted in 2005 and is now on Season 32, which premiered Sept.
-26.
+“Dancing With the Stars” is based on the 2004 British competition series “Strictly Come Dancing,” created by Richard Hopkins, Fenia Vardanis, and Karen Smith.
+The U.S. version debuted in 2005 and is now in the midst of Season 33, which premiered on Sept.
+17.

-After “Dancing with the Stars” moved to Disney+ for Season 31, it returned to ABC this season.
+Though “Dancing With the Stars” moved to Disney+ for Season 31, it returned to ABC in 2023.
 Each episode is broadcast nationally and can be streamed live on both Disney+ and ABC services.

-From Tom Bergeron and Erin Andrews to Alfonso Ribeiro and Tyra Banks, “Dancing with the Stars” has had a variety of hosts throughout its run, including Season 32’s new co-host, Julianne Hough.
-Fans of the show remember Hough as one of the youngest pro dancers ever to join the cast.
-She went on to win the Mirrorball trophy twice and even became a judge for a season.
-Hough is co-host alongside Ribeiro, who won Season 19 with dance partner Witney Carson.
-Here’s a full breakdown of Season 32’s hosts, judges, dancers, and celebrities.
+From Tom Bergeron and Erin Andrews to Alfonso Ribeiro and Tyra Banks, “Dancing With the Stars” has had a variety of hosts throughout its run.
+Season 32 welcomed a familiar face, Julianne Hough, back to the ballroom as Ribeiro’s new co-host.
+Fans of the show will remember Hough as one of the youngest pro dancers ever to join the cast.
+She went on to win the Mirrorball Trophy twice, and returned to the show multiple times as a guest judge and a permanent judge.

 - Alfonso Ribeiro (co-host)